 Susan is a fully qualified and experienced Mindfulness teacher, certified by the Center for Mindfulness, Massachussetts (established by Dr. Jon Kabat-Zinn).
-Susan runs a range of mindfulness courses and workshops in County Kerry.
+Until recently, Susan has been running a range of mindfulness courses and workshops throughout County Kerry.
+However, given the current circumstances, Susan is now offering all courses online.
+During lockdown, Susan engaged in intensive training with East Coast Mindfulness, USA and is now Certified to teach Mindfulness courses LIVE ONLINE.

 I am originally from Dublin but have had the good fortune of living in West Kerry since 1989.
-I have 3 children ranging from 19 to 26 years and until recently was involved in the full-time care of my elderly mother.
+I have 3 children ranging from 20 to 27 years.
 I have been committed to a practice of Mindfulness Meditation for almost 30 years, during which time I have facilitated a weekly meditation group and attended many silent retreats.

 Susan trained with the Center for Mindfulness at the University of Massachussetts Medical School (CFM) under the guidance of internationally renowned mindfulness meditation teachers, Saki Santorelli, Florence Meleo-Meyer and Carolyn West.
 Following a period of rigorous coursework and training, supervised teaching and mentoring, Susan was awarded Teacher Certification as an Mindfulness Based Stress Reduction (MBSR) teacher with the Center for Mindfulness.

 Susan has a particular interest in self-compassion and in 2015 completed a Mindful Self-Compassion training programme with Dr. Chris Germer, of Harvard Medical School.
 Susan continues to develop her practice by participating in regular retreats and trainings orientated for teachers of mindfulness.
 She undertakes regular supervision for her work with Dr. Bob Stahl, Director of Mindfulness Based Stress Reduction programmes at Dominican hospital and other medical centres in the San Francisco Bay area.

 Susan is MBSR Teacher Trainer on the newly established Masters in Mindfulness Based Wellbeing in University College Cork (UCC).
-She has further MBSR Teacher Trainer experience with the Center for Mindfulness, Massachussetts and the University of California, San Diego.
+She has further MBSR Teacher Trainer experience with the Center for Mindfulness, Massachussetts and the University of California, San Diego (UCSD).